Morganite: A Stunning Diamond Alternative

 MORGANITE: A DEFINITIVELY MODERN STONE

 Known for its rosy color, hardness, and luster, morganite makes a beautiful diamond alternative.
 For modern couples seeking a unique engagement ring, morganite works beautifully.
-A relatively new semi-precious gemstone, it was discovered by George Kunz, a famed geologist who worked with Tiffany & Co., in 1910.
-Morganite is a type of beryl, the key gem mineral also found in emerald and aquamarine; for this reason, morganite is occasionally referred to as pink emerald.
+A relatively new semi-precious gemstone, it was discovered in Madagascar in 1910 and named after financier J.P.
+Morgan.
+Morgan was a noted mineral collector and the Gemological Institute of America (GIA) credits him with funding the expedition that discovered morganite.

 Though it was only recently discovered, morganite has quickly become a mainstay in engagement rings and other fine jewelry for several reasons: its affordability, its unique color, and its hardness (more on that later).
 Let’s explore each of these reasons in more depth.

 One thing that sets morganite apart from diamonds is price—morganite engagement rings are considerably more affordable than diamond engagement rings.
 This makes morganite an appealing choice for couples on a budget.
 The average cost of a morganite engagement ring is $500, while the average cost of a diamond engagement ring is $5000.
 So, if you’re looking to save money on your engagement ring, morganite may be the way to go.

 Morganite comes in a variety of colors, from pale pink to peach to violet.
 But the most popular color is blush—a soft pink with a hint of peach.
 This unique color gives morganite engagement rings a distinctly modern look.
 If you’re seeking an engagement ring that feels fresh and contemporary, morganite may be the right choice for you.